nuuuwan/news_lk3_data/README.md

 Among the victims is the leader of the Apey Janabala Pakshaya (Our People's Party) Saman Perera, who was a businessman cum politician, police said.
 The group had arrived in a white Land Rover Defender when the shooting took place.

 News 1st correspondent said several people who were shot were outside a tea shop near the exit, and others were in the vehicle.

-BASL calls for independent probe into surge in killings by police

 Supreme Court to consider Fundamental Rights application by Cardinal Malcolm Ranjith